 The following documents need to be submitted:

 Assessment form: written by the internship supervisor of the internship organisation.

 Internship report: This report is approximately 1500 words in length.

 The internship report consists of the following elements:

-Description of the internship, i.e. the type and aims of the organisation worked and researched for, the various activities the internship entailed, and the relevance of such activities for the work of the organisation at large and the academic areas of interntional relations, international organization or European integration;
+Description of the internship, i.e. the type and aims of the organisation worked for, the various activities the internship entailed, and the relevance of these activities for the work of the organisation at large;

-Reflection on the internship in light of the academic study conducted in the context of of international relations and diplomacy.
+Reflection on the internship in light of the academic study of international relations and diplomacy.

-Based on the alternative internship module, the students can also write an Internship Research Paper, which will be graded (5 ECTS).
+Based on this internship, the students will also write an internship research paper, which will be graded (5 EC).